 An Open Apology To My Daughter (Here’s Why She Doesn’t Have A Second Passport)

-It wasn’t until after my son Jackson was born, nearly 18 years ago, that the idea of a second citizenship crossed my mind.
+It wasn’t until after my son Jackson was born, about 20 years ago, that the idea of a second citizenship crossed my mind.

 Jackson was born while we were living in Ireland.
 As a result, he was both a U.S. citizen and an Irish citizen automatically.